taj-ny/InputActions/docs/configuration.md

 | unblock_buttons_on_timeout | *bool* | Whether blocked mouse buttons should be pressed immediately on timeout.
 If false, they will be pressed and instantly released on button release.                                                                                 | *true*  |

 ### Touchpad : [Device](#device)
+The *blacklist* and *whitelist* properties are currently not supported for touchpads.

 | Property         | Type    | Description                                                                | Default |
 |------------------|---------|----------------------------------------------------------------------------|---------|
 | delta_multiplier | *float* | Delta multiplier used for *move_by_delta* mouse input actions.             | *1.0*   |